KimL169/Gym-Regime/README.md

 - Should strength be indexed?

+- when small screen => make tabs be displayed vertically.

+- only save exercise if it does not exist!!!
+(First find exercise, if it exists add segments to *that* exercise. )

 Ideas:
 - add a total strength chart?
 - workout/bodylog show page (with clickable link in calendar)